United Airlines Flight 232

 United Airlines Flight 232 was a regularly scheduled United Airlines flight from Stapleton International Airport in Denver to O'Hare International Airport in Chicago, continuing to Philadelphia International Airport in Philadelphia, United States.
-On July 19, 1989, the DC-10 (registered as N1819U) serving the flight crash-landed at Sioux Gateway Airport in Sioux City, Iowa, after suffering a catastrophic failure of its tail-mounted engine due to an unnoticed manufacturing defect in the engine's fan disk, which resulted in the loss of all flight controls.
-Of the 296 passengers and crew on board, 112 died during the accident, while 184 people survived.
+On July 19, 1989, the McDonnell Douglas DC-10 serving the flight crash-landed at Sioux Gateway Airport in Sioux City, Iowa, after suffering a catastrophic failure of its tail-mounted engine due to an unnoticed manufacturing defect in the engine's fan disk, which resulted in the loss of all flight controls.
+Of the 296 passengers and crew on board, 112 died, while 184 people survived.
 Thirteen passengers were uninjured.
-As of 2025 it is the deadliest aviation accident to have occurred in Iowa.
-(Note: The 2001 crash of United Airlines Flight 175 during the September 11 attacks had a higher death toll than Flight 232, but is not considered to be accidental.
-The 1979 United Airlines Flight 191 crash had a larger death toll.)

 Despite the fatalities, the accident is considered a good example of successful crew resource management, still a relatively new concept at the time.
 Contributing to the outcome was the crew's decision to recruit the assistance of a company check pilot, on board as a passenger, to assist controlling the aircraft and troubleshooting of the problem the crew was facing.
 A majority of those aboard survived; experienced test pilots in simulators were unable to reproduce a survivable landing.
-It has been termed "The Impossible Landing" as it is considered one of the most impressive landings ever performed in the history of aviation.
+It has been termed "The Impossible Landing" as it is considered one of the most impressive landings performed in the history of aviation.